The top quark chromomagnetic dipole moment in the SM from the 4-body vertex function: Introduction

-However, a slight discrepancy is still present between the experimental measurement and the theoretical prediction of the SM.
-Motivated by this fact, we propose to calculate the top quark CMDM through the effective coupling $gg\bar{t}t$ by exploring the non-Abelian nature of QCD.
-In fact, $\hat{\mu}_t$ must be also induced from the $gg\bar{t}t$ vertex, which in the SM framework corresponds to compute the vertex function $gg\bar{t}t$ at the one-loop level.
-Thus, in this work we calculate $\hat{\mu}_t$ by taking into account the contributions resulting from the $gg\bar{t}t$ vertex, where once again and as expected~\cite{Eichten}, an infrared divergence emerges for the static case, which is a consequence of the non-abelian nature of QCD.
+As it is seen from the 3-body vertex $gt\bar{t}$, a slight discrepancy is still present between the experimental measurement and the theoretical prediction of the SM \cite{Aranda:2018zis,Aranda:2021,Tavares}.
+Motivated by this fact, starting from the 5-dimensional chromoelectromagnetic effective Lagrangian \cite{Haberl:1995ek} that predicts $\hat{\mu}_t$ proportional to the non-Abelian 4-body vertex, we propose to calculate $\hat{\mu}_t$ in the quantum field theory context as a result of virtual loop fluctuation of the vertex function $ggt\bar{t}$, that is to say, the chromodipole must also be induced from the radiative correction of such vertex at the 1-loop level, in a similar way as it is usually obtained via the 3-body vertex function $gt\bar{t}$ \cite{Choudhury:2014lna,Aranda:2018zis,Aranda:2021,Tavares,Bermudez:2017bpx}.
+However, the degree of difficulty to achive this is much higher; we will see that, once again and as expected, an infrared divergence emerges for the static case \cite{Choudhury:2014lna,Aranda:2018zis,Aranda:2021,Tavares,Bermudez:2017bpx,Eichten:1990vp}, which is a consequence of the non-Abelian nature of QCD.